jacksleight/coast/examples/feed/README.md

-# Sitemap
+# Feed

-Example usage of the XML sitemap component.
+Example usage of the Atom feed component.